Only Two Falls Brook Trail

 If you’re feeling adventurous, you can rock-hop further down the stream to the next set of falls, which are actually a bit more impressive and a bit higher.
 However, to get below that set, you’ll really need to work your way down a very steep ravine – and then of course back up out of it!

 I guess in the winter these were mostly frozen over, but I still wish I got down to see them.
 Heck, maybe I’ll have to return again next winter… This is becoming a mission now for me.
 As you can see in my – I can’t believe I took a couple decent pictures! – pictures, these hidden and rarely seen falls in Hartland are some of the best in the state.

+Having seen how steep this ravine is, and assuming it was wet when that dude went down it… better him than me.
 And if Hartland isn’t far enough afield for you, consider the roadkill I saw on my way home:

 Falls Brook Trail (CFPA)